mscale92/basic-react-app/ReadMe.md

 1. The first thing that you'll notice is the entry, `./src/js/entry.js`.
-This tells Webpack that it will find our entry file, in this case entry.js.
+This tells Webpack that it will find our entry file, in this case entry.js, in our `src/js/` directories.

-The entry file is what builds our routes and exports them to our html div, #app.
-In previous exercises, this was app.js.
+The entry file is what builds our routes and exports them to our html `<div>`, #app.
+In previous exercises, this was `app.js`.

 2. The next line is our output, here we have an object specifying our file name.
 Outputs always take a file name but have other options as well.
 For our intended purposes, we only need the file name.

 The output tells Webpack where to place the bundle and what it should be called.
-For us, it will be in the src directory and aptly named, bundle.js
+For us, it will be in the `/src` directory and aptly named, `bundle.js`.

 3. Onto resolve!